 The Group recognised contingent consideration of £1,588,000 in connection with the acquisition of Townview Foods Limited (see note 29).
 Following a re-assessment of the performance of the acquired business this was reduced to £754,000 at 31 December 2013.
 Based on the performance of Townview Foods Limited during 2014 and expected performance over the next three years, the directors considered that there had not been a significant change in the value of the liability at 31 December 2014.
-Following further re-assessment, the Board concluded that there has not been a significant change in the value of the liability at 31 December 2015.
+Following further re-assessment, the Board concluded that there has not been a significant change in the value of the liability at 31 December 2016.

 The directors have valued the contingent consideration using a probability weighted discounted cash flow model.
-The most significant assumption is the quantum of earnings before interest and tax of Townview Foods Limited for each of the next three years.
-Should the expected level of earnings before interest and tax of Townview Foods Limited be 5% lower than that modelled, post tax profit for the year would be £16,000 higher (2014: £18,000 higher).
+The most significant assumption is the quantum of earnings before interest and tax of Townview Foods Limited for the next 9 months.
+Should the expected level of earnings before interest and tax of Townview Foods Limited be 5% lower than that modelled, post tax profit for the year would be £15,000 higher (2015: £16,000 higher).